 So in 2022, we all desperately just tried to “get back to normal.”
 However, those strange transitions in the previous two years caused more challenges.
 Forbes reported that “49% of leaders and 42% of non-managers said they have felt, or are feeling, anxiety about returning to the office.”

-Now, teams are finally working together again.
-So, how do we help support and build on this teamwork in 2023?
+So, how do we help support and build on this teamwork in 2025?
 In this post, we will give you a few ideas to keep developing this teamwork using charity team building events.

 The first two reasons are holdovers from 2022.
 However, because of the challenges from 2020 and 2021, the first reason is having a bigger resurgence now.